 No pricing info available

-ONCOLOGIA MULTIDISCIPLINARIA AVANZADA, located in Alvaro Obregon, Mexico City, Mexico offers patients Liver Cancer Treatment procedures among its total of 51 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Liver Cancer Treatment procedures at ONCOLOGIA MULTIDISCIPLINARIA AVANZADA, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: AMCG - Asociación Mexicana de Cirugía GeneralCMGO - Consejo Mexicano de Ginecología y Obstetricia
+ONCOLOGIA MULTIDISCIPLINARIA AVANZADA, can be found in Alvaro Obregon, Mexico City, Mexico and offers its patients Liver Cancer Treatment procedures as well as 51 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Liver Cancer Treatment procedures at ONCOLOGIA MULTIDISCIPLINARIA AVANZADA.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and ONCOLOGIA MULTIDISCIPLINARIA AVANZADA has several accreditations, including: AMCG - Asociación Mexicana de Cirugía GeneralCMGO - Consejo Mexicano de Ginecología y Obstetricia

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?